Find out about what happens before surgery, the people you’ll meet, and the exercises you need to do.

 - blood pressure

-The nurse or a physiotherapist will talk to you about the arm exercises you need to do after your operation to help with your recovery.
+Your nurse or a physiotherapist will talk to you about arm exercises that you need to do after your operation.
+This helps with your recovery.

 Learning breathing and leg exercises

 Breathing exercises help to stop you from getting a chest infection.
 If you smoke, it helps if you can stop at least a few weeks before your operation.

 Leg exercises help to stop clots forming in your legs.
 You might also have medicines to stop the blood from clotting.
 You have them as small injections just under the skin.

 You start the injections just before your operation.
 You might also wear compression stockings.

 This 3-minute video shows you how to do the breathing and leg exercises.